oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 For validating domain objects through SVS architecture, the class for that corresponding domain object should be passed directly to the schema.
 Schemas for domain objects have two keys:as follows:
 1. “type”: “object_dict”
 2. “object_class”: the corresponding domain object class
-**Example**: Let change_list be a list of dicts where each dict item is a representation of the ExplorationChange domain object in the exp_domain file.
-The schema for change_list should look like:
+**Example**: Let "change_list" be a list of dicts where each dict item is a representation of the ExplorationChange domain object in the exp_domain file.
+The schema for "change_list" should look like:
 ```
 'PUT': {
                 'change_list': {